History of U-46

 In 1946, a major change in education occurred throughout Illinois: a consolidation to limit the over-establishment of school systems in the state.
 As a result, Elgin Public Schools had expanded from 9 square miles to more than 85 square miles, housing 17 former districts into one system by 1956.
 By the late 1960s, more than 21,000 students attended 30 schools throughout the district.

 Past to Present

 When schools separated from city control in 1873, Elgin Public Schools was officially identified as Union School District No. 1.
 When the numbering system was changed in 1902, it became Union School District 46.
 Today, U-46 covers 90 square miles throughout Cook, DuPage, and Kane Counties.
 The District serves the families of Bartlett, Carol Stream, Elgin, Hanover Park, Hoffman Estates, South Elgin, Schaumburg, St. Charles, Streamwood, Wayne, and West Chicago.
-As the second-largest school district in the state of Illinois, U-46 now serves more than 39,000 students at 40 elementary schools, eight middle schools, and five high schools.
+As the second-largest school district in the state of Illinois, U-46 now serves nearly 39,000 students at 40 elementary schools, eight middle schools, and five high schools.
 From its geographical expansion to its diverse demographics to its comprehensive academic programming, U-46 has experienced tremendous growth since its start in 1836.
 Students, staff and families work each day to realize the goal of “Academic Success for All.”